AMERICAN AIRLINES GROUP INC. (NASDAQ: AAL) INVESTIGATION ALERT: Bernstein Liebhard is Investigating American Airlines Group Inc.

 Do you hold American Airlines common stock?
-If so, please visit American Airlines Group Inc. Shareholder Investigation or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com to discuss your rights.
+If so, please visit Amercan Airlines Group Inc. Shareholder Investigations or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com to discuss your rights.

 If you hold American Airlines stock and would like to discuss your legal rights and options, please visit American Airlines Group Inc. Shareholder Investigation or contact Investor Relations Manager Peter Allocco at (212) 951-2030, toll-free at (877) 779-1414, or pallocco@bernlieb.com.